CSbyGB/pentips/Tools/burpsuite.md

 ### Change body encoding

-- Possible to change the body encorder if you want to change a form to multipart.
+- Possible to change the body encoder if you want to change a form to multipart.
 You just need to right clicj on the request and select "Change Body Encoding"

 ![Change body encoding](../.res/2023-05-23-17-37-58.png)